okso-hub/scientific-calculator/README.md

 # Scientific Calculator
 ![rust](https://github.com/okso-hub/scientific-calculator/actions/workflows/rust.yml/badge.svg)

+> [!CAUTION]
+> This calculator is currently under active development.
+While it offers a broad range of scientific functionalities, please be aware that certain calculations might not work as expected.
+>
+> I **strongly** advise against using this tool for any critical or sensitive computations.

 A scientific calculator built with Rust and egui framework, offering a modern graphical interface for mathematical calculations.

 ## Features (and whether they work)